abdelkimo/or-tools/doc_sources/MANUAL/source/manual/ls/basic_working_local_search.rst

     ..  code-block:: c++

-        //  Main DecisionBuilder to find neighbor solutions one by one DecisionBuilder* find_neighbors =
+        //  Main DecisionBuilder to find candidate solutions one by one DecisionBuilder* find_neighbors =
           solver->RevAlloc(new FindOneNeighbor(assignment_,
                                                pool_,